Restoration of Order in Ireland Act 1920: The court-martial of Kevin Barry

 Barry's sentence was publicly announced on 29 October 1920, and it was stated that he would be executed at Mountjoy Prison in three days.
 The republican press responded with scathing condemnation of the pending execution of a mere "boy" referred to as "Master Kevin Barry".
-Notwithstanding public outrage and the attempted intervention of the Archbishop of Dublin and the Lord Mayor of Dublin, Sir John French, Lord-Lieutenant General and General Governor of Ireland, and other members of the Dublin Castle administration, refused to modify the sentence.
+Notwithstanding public outrage and the attempted intervention of the Archbishop of Dublin and the Lord Mayor of Dublin, the Lord Lieutenant of Ireland Sir John French refused to modify the sentence.
 A last minute telephone appeal to Prime Minister Lloyd George was also firmly rebuffed.